PROFESSIONAL LINKING PROGRAM (PLP)

 - you must have completed a minimum of two years of paraprofessional experience in your current role in the school setting and be working a minimum of 3 days per week, at the time of application;

-- you must be working with children and youth at the grade level for which you are applying to the program (i.e. Elementary or Secondary);
+- you must be working with children and youth at the age level for which you are applying to the program (i.e. Elementary or Secondary);

-- you must meet the minimum academic admission requirements for the grade level you wish to teach.
+- you must meet the minimum academic admission requirements for the age level you wish to teach.